awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

 ### Responses<a name="responses"></a>

 The AWS Marketplace Commerce Analytics service returns two responses\.
 The first is synchronous, which is returned immediately, and the second is asynchronous, which is returned using the Amazon SNS\.
-The synchronous response will look similar to this example\.
+The synchronous response is similar to this example\.

 **Data set parameters**